ksaudra2010/bookfinder/README.md

 Use this app to search for books using Google's books API.
 Then you can save the books to your saved page for later reference.
 <br>
 I used React, Node.js, express, Mongo, Bootstrap, and Heroku.
+MERN app

 Clone repo, NPM install and then npm start